Brianzchen/asset-rev/README.md

 - `patterns`: String of glob patterns for files to be rev'd inside the `workingDir`.
 You can specify multiple globs separated by a space ` ` and encapsulated by single quotes, `'test/*.* test1/*.*'`.
 - `options`:
     - `--contenthash`: By default the hash generated will be random every time, if you would instead prefer the hash to be generated based on content then you can pass in this variable.
+    - `--foldermatch`: By default this is set to true, `asset-rev` will only hash strings it comes across if it is a complete 1 - 1 match when including the directory path relative to the `workingDir`.
+It it preferred to keep this option enabled as you may come into issues if you have two files with the same name but in different folders, though if you have a path that is constructed through string concatenation then this can serve as an alternative.

 ### Node